contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

         df = pd.DataFrame(results)
         df.to_csv(output_file, index=False)

 - `convert_csv_to_rst.py` generates `.rst` pages from the CSV files.
-It acesses all the .csv files in a specific directory and turns them into  reStructuredText format and save them in the output folder
+It accesses all the `.csv` files in a specific directory, converts them into reStructuredText format, and saves them in the output folder.